xulihang/ImageTrans_chrome_extension/README.md

 * What are the differences from other image translation extensions?

    This extension works on your own device.
 No subscription to an online service is required which saves you money.

+* Why it cannot connect to the server on macOS?

+   Please make sure that the system's Java version is above 11.

+   If not, you need to upgrade it.
+You can download one from [here](https://bell-sw.com/pages/downloads/).

+   You also use a [portable version](https://download.bell-sw.com/java/11.0.19+7/bellsoft-jre11.0.19+7-macos-amd64-full.zip) of Java to start the server with the following command: `./java -jar /Applications/ImageTrans.app/Contents/Java/ImageTrans_wsServer.jar`.

 <hr/>